claudiadast/psychcore-test/docs/overview.rst

 Several AWS services are invovled in the infrastructure of the pipeline - AWS CloudFormation_, StepFunctions_, Lambda_, Batch_, EC2_, S3_, and CloudWatch_.
-The pipeline also makes use of Docker_ containers, as well as Google Cloud Platform's (GCP_) Google Cloud Storage (GCS_), and Dataproc_.
+The pipeline also makes use of Docker_ containers, as well as Google Cloud Platform's (GCP_) Google Cloud Storage (GCS_) and Dataproc_ services for downstream processes (in development).

 .. image:: PipelineInfrastructure.jpg

 The pipeline's main bioinformatics tools are `BWA MEM`_, Picard_, GATK_, and Sentieon_.
-Each of these tools have been (Docker) containerised and are deployed using AWS Batch.
+Each of these tools have been (Docker) containerized and are deployed using AWS Batch.
 AWS Lambda and AWS StepFunctions manage the submission of jobs to the Batch cluster as well as the handling of user input.
 The entire system architecture of the pipeline is managed by AWS CloudFormation while